Zakat – The Purifier

 Zakat In Islam – Countless Benefits

-When we give zakat is grants us a sense of humbleness, in which we understand that our wealth is from Allah and by giving a percentage of our money for the sake of Allah purifies our heart and soul from greed and miserliness.
-Zakat also assists the the Islamic economy, creating stability and prosperity.
+Giving zakat grants us a sense of humbleness, wherein we understand that our wealth comes from Allah.
+Moreover, by giving a percentage of our money for the sake of Allah, it purifies our heart and soul from greed and miserliness.
+Furthermore, zakat assists the Islamic economy, creating stability and prosperity.

 It was narrated by Yahya bin Said, who was governor at the time of the Caliphate of Umar bin Abdul Aziz.
 He said: “I was sent by Umar bin Abdul Aziz to collect zakat from Africa.
 After collecting it, I intended to give it to the poor people.
 However, I did not find one.
 Umar bin Abdul Aziz has made all the people rich during that time.
 Finally, I decided to use the zakat fund to buy and emancipate slaves.”